Anjusri-E/Google-Play-Store-Apps-Analysis/README.md

- ###📝 Conclusion
+ ## 📝 Conclusion

 This analysis provides valuable insights into how apps perform on the Google Play Store, including the impact of:

-Category
+- Category

-Pricing
+- Pricing

-App size
+- App size

-User sentiment
+- User sentiment

-Review volume

-Installs
+- Installs & reviews

-These insights help app developers optimize performance, improve user experience, and target high-growth categories.
+Developers and app businesses can use these results to prioritize features, improve user experience, and target high-growth categories.

+---

-🔗 GitHub Repository
+## 🔗 GitHub Repository

 https://github.com/Anjusri-E/Google-Play-Store-Apps-Analysis

+---

-👩‍💻 Author
+## 👩‍💻 Author
-Anjusri
+**Anjusri**
 Data Analyst